sfidanza/lamp/README.md

 ## Production box

 First, adapt your `.env` file with the production credentials.
 The, for real production use, containers should be deployed on Docker Swarm.
-Images will be sourced from container hub or will have to be built locally before (through `docker-compose build` for example).
+Images will be sourced from container hub or will have to be built locally before (through `docker compose build` for example).
 To enable routing from the Traefik gateway, the corresponding `compose` file should be used as well:

-    docker-compose -f docker-compose.yml -f docker-compose.traefik.yml config | docker stack deploy -c - lamp
-    docker stack rm lamp
+    docker compose -f docker-compose.yml -f docker-compose.traefik.yml config | docker stack deploy -c - lamp docker stack rm lamp